Functional Tucker approximation using Chebyshev interpolation: Numerical Results

 differ most in Phase~1, where Chebfun3F benefits from not evaluating $\T_c$ completely.
 No additional refinement is required in Phase~2.
 For the function

 Chebfun3F reduces the number of required function evaluations by more than $98\%$ to $1\,603\,693$ from $109\,269\,332$ required by Chebfun3.

 In certain cases Chebfun3 outperforms Chebfun3F.
 This can happen in degenerated situations.
-For instance, the function $f(x,y,z) = \tanh(5(x+z))\exp(y)$ requires an Tucker decomposition with rank $r = [71,1,71]$.
+For instance, the function $f(x,y,z) = \tanh(5(x+z))\exp(y)$ requires a Tucker decomposition with rank $r = [71,1,71]$.
 In this case, Chebfun3F heavily relies on the heuristic to increase $(r_1,r_2,r_3)$ when restarting and requires $1\,641\,712$ function evaluations compared to $1\,128\,061$ in Chebfun3.
-Other functions that are difficult to approximate with Chebfun3F include locally supported functions, for which identifying fibers in Phase~1 without fully evaluating $\T_c$ might be difficult.
+Other functions that are difficult to approximate with Chebfun3F include (numerically) locally supported functions, such as a trivariate normal distribution with very small entries in the covariance matrix, for which identifying non-zero fibers in Phase~1 without fully evaluating $\T_c$ might be difficult.